MaximeVH/EquivalentCircuits.jl/README.md

 # EquivalentCircuits.jl

-This Julia module allows users to analyse their **electrochemical impedance spectroscopy** data using **equivalent electrical circuits**.
+This Julia module allows users to analyse their **electrochemical impedance spectroscopy** (EIS) data using **equivalent electrical circuits**.
 EquivalentCircuits.jl can be used to either fit the parameters of a given equivalent electrical circuit , or to get recommendations for an appropriate equivalent electrical circuit configuration.
-The latter is based on a [gene expression programming](https://en.wikipedia.org/wiki/Gene_expression_programming) approach.
+The latter is done by conducting an automatic literature search, where the compatibility of impedance measurements with a variety of equivalent circuits from the EIS literature is evaluated.
+Alternatively, a [gene expression programming](https://en.wikipedia.org/wiki/Gene_expression_programming)-based approach can be used to algorithmically search for compatible circuits.

 ## Installation
 The package can be installed using the package manager.